-Though it is a constitutional obligation, the non-availability of funds and vested administrative setup have led to the mushrooming of universities, fake campuses, private enterprises and numerous makeshift centers of education as also fly-by-air foreign campuses.
-It has proved to be a great financial endeavor with hardly any risk involved because it does not come under VAT or any other financial constraints.
-India has by now more institutions of such type than colleges, an excellent opportunity to rope in knowledge seeking youth and those who desire to fly off to greener pastures.
+Though it is a constitutional obligation, the non-availability of funds and vested administrative setup have led to the mushrooming of universities, fake campuses, private enterprises, numerous makeshift education centers, and fly-by-air foreign campuses.
+It has proved to be a great financial endeavor with hardly any risk because it does not come under VAT or other financial constraints.
+India has, by now, more institutions of such type than colleges, an excellent opportunity to rope in knowledge-seeking youth and those who desire to fly off to greener pastures.

-When it comes to the formulation of policies about higher education, structuring the system, financial assistance, grants and salary, the statutory body-University Grants Commission-is mentioned like a sacred cow worshipped as well as butchered in the streets.
-How far the UGC is autonomous is a common knowledge.
-It has become a post office, a government organization, disbursing petty grants, sanctioned by the Central Government, among universities or institutions with a number of tags attached to them depending upon the status of the recipient institutions, state, Central, autonomous or deemed universities.
+When formulating policies about higher education, structuring the system, financial assistance, grants, and salary, the statutory body-University Grants Commission, is mentioned as a sacred cow worshipped and butchered in the streets.
+How far the UGC is autonomous is common knowledge.
+It has become a post office, a government organization, disbursing petty grants sanctioned by the Central Government among universities or institutions with several tags attached to them depending upon the status of the recipient institutions, state, Central, autonomous, or deemed universities.
 There is a perpetual complaint about the non-availability of funds.
-The administration should appreciate that the jumbo cabinet and expenditure on legislatures could be cut down to feed and educate a few villages.
-The teacher wants to be a ladder upon which students could climb and scale new heights.
+The administration should appreciate that the jumbo cabinet and expenditure on legislatures could be reduced to feed and educate a few villages.
+The teacher wants to be a ladder upon which students can climb and scale new heights.

-The Central and state governments invoke ESMA to curb the voice of agitating people, but it takes no time to give benefits to politicians and bureaucrats.
-It is essential to please them so that a symbiotic balance is maintained as also to oblige a few of them.
-The government has failed to take effective steps to curb industrialization of education.
-Within hours the doles given in Parliament and honorarium were doubled but the 6 per cent expenditure of the GDP on education has proved to be dogma persisting right from the Kothari Commission recommendations for over four decades now.
+The Central and state governments invoke ESMA to curb the voice of agitating people, but it takes no time to benefit politicians and bureaucrats.
+It is essential to please them to maintain a symbiotic balance and oblige a few.
+The government has failed to take practical steps to curb the industrialization of education.
+Within hours, the doles given in Parliament and honorarium were doubled.
+Still, the 6 percent expenditure of the GDP on education has been dogma from the Kothari Commission recommendations for over four decades now.